openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Response {#batch-credential-response}

 The Batch Credential Response behaves similarly to the Credential Response.
 Each response to the requests within the `credential_requests` of the Batch Credential Request can be either immediate or deferred.
 Consequently, the Credential Issuer MAY immediately issue the requested Credentials or MAY provide a `transaction_id` parameter to the Client, which can be used later to retrieve the Credential once it is ready.
-If at least one of the requested credentials cannot be issued either immediately or deferred, the Credential Issuer MUST return an error.
+If at least one of the requested Credentials cannot be issued either immediately or deferred, the Credential Issuer MUST return an error.

-If all requests are responded to with a `transaction_id`, the Issuer MUST use the HTTP status code 202 (as detailed in Section 15.3.3 of [@!RFC9110]).
+If all requests are responded to using a `transaction_id`, the Issuer MUST use the HTTP status code 202 (as detailed in Section 15.3.3 of [@!RFC9110]).
 If not, the HTTP status code 200 MUST be used for a successful Batch Credential Response.

 If the Client requested an encrypted response, the Batch Credential Response MUST be sent as a JWT using the parameters from the `credential_response_encryption` object and using the `application/jwt` media type.
 If encryption was requested in the Batch Credential Request and the Batch Credential Response is not encrypted, the Client SHOULD reject the Credential Response.
 If the Batch Credential Response is not encrypted, it MUST be sent as a JSON object using the `application/json` media type.